07amir06/aleo-tictactoe-dapps/README.md

 ⭕ ❕ ⁣❌ ❕ ⭕

-➖ ➕ ➖ ➕ ➖
+➖ ➕ ➖ ➕

 ❌ ❕ ❌ ❕ ⭕

 ## Representing State
-Leo allows users to define composite data types with the `struct` keyword.
+Leo allows users to ine composite data types w the `struct` keyword.
-The game board is represented by a struct called `Board`, which contains three `Row`s.
+The game board is represented by a t called `Board`, which contains three `Row`s.
 An alternative representation would be to use an array, however, these are not yet supported in Leo.

 ## Language Features